 What signs will I see if my teenager is using drugs?

-Teenage drug addiction is a very serious matter.
+Teen drug abuse is a very serious matter.
 A revealing sign of a drug problem is paraphernalia — the tools or objects used to store, prepare or take drugs.
 Finding any of these in your teen’s bedroom, laundry, car or backpack should be a red flag.

 Common objects associated with drug use include: